 4) Manual maneuvers: Digital disimpaction for removal of stool from the rectum, pelvic floor support during defecation in patients with rectocele or pelvic floor weakness.

-6) Acupuncture and other neuromodulation therapy: Long-term effectiveness requires further studies.
+6) Noninvasive sacral neuromodulation therapy: Long-term effectiveness requires further studies.

 1) Stool softeners: Docusate sodium to soften stool consistency.